software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 4. In the invoice details, add a new item.
 5. Select your new article (e.g., "Time Tracking Terminal") from the list of available articles.
 6. Hit "Excute Action."
-7. The information from the article template is copied to the actual invoice.
+7. The information from the article template is copied to the actual invoice item.
 8. You can edit the quantity (e.g., increase it to 25).
 9. Save and close the custom invoice item with the custom article.